jgrey4296/metasteam/README.md

 is a set of d3 visualisations that display the scraped tag data.
 User interaction enables the sending of POST messages to the python server, which start the selected game, or a random game, through steam.

+#Building
+TODO: add makefile to use py2exe to make this a standalone program